axelvaldez/radical-companies/_posts/radical-model/2023-05-26-seems-to-be-but-it-is-not-impossible.markdown

  <ul>
   <li id="en01">
    <p class="_list-item">
-    Heavily inspired by Reshma Saujani &rsquo;s commencement speek at Smith College.
+    Heavily inspired by Reshma Saujani &rsquo;s commencement speech at Smith College.
 She is the founder of
     <em>Girls Who Code</em>
     &lt;<a href="https://girlswhocode.com/about-us" target="_blank">https://girlswhocode.com/about-us</a>&gt;
     and the author of